 - British Columbia Tech Pilot

 For a more in-depth overview of the programs mentioned above, learn more about top in-demand jobs in British Columbia and the programs here.

 Provincial Nominee Program (PNP)

 This immigration option is a province-driven program for skilled workers through which you can apply as skilled workers or international students who want to live and work in Canada.
-The idea is to ensure that you are targeting a province that falls short of the skills you have to offer.
-Skilled workers may have to obtain a Labour Market Impact Assessment (LMIA) from the Canadian employee.
-A positive LMIA would show that your employee is authorized to hire a skilled foreign worker.
+The idea is to ensure that you target a province that falls short of your skills.
+Skilled workers may have to obtain a Labour Market Impact Assessment (LMIA)from the Canadian employee.
+A positive LMIA would show that your employee can hire a skilled foreign worker.